yul243/CSE150A_Group_Project/README.md

 ## PEAS description
 *   **Performance Measure:**
-    *   Maximize long-term winnings (or minimize losses) in Blackjack.
-More specifically, in this simplified version, accurately predict win/loss/push based on observed variables.
-Also, predict the action with the highest likelihood.
+    *   Maximize long-term winnings (or minimize losses) in Blackjack, predict the action with the highest likelihood.
 *   **Environment:**
     *   Single-player Blackjack game against a dealer.
     *   The "world" consists of: